DCC-EX Simple Throttle

 Throttle screen

-If speed is zero, a single click of the rotary encoder button will change direction, and holding the rotary encoder button for longer than half a second will toggle track power on or off depending on the current state.
+• Hold the rotary encoder button for longer than half a second to toggle track power on or off